Pigeon Pose in Yoga: Complete Guide and Variations

 Steps:

-- If you are comfortable enough, bring your foot towards your head and try to touch your head with your toes.
-For very advanced practitioners, you can try to grab your foot with both hands.
+3. If you're comfortable enough, bring your foot toward your head and try to touch your head with your toes.
+For very advanced practitioners, you can try grabbing your foot with both hands.

-- When and how to practice?: Pigeon pose is perfect at the end of a session, when the muscles are well warmed up and ready for a deep stretch.
+1. When and how to practice : Pigeon pose is perfect for the end of a session, when your muscles are warmed up and ready for a deep stretch.
 It can also be used as an isolated pose to release tension after a stressful day.

-- Hold time : It is recommended to hold the pose for at least 5 deep breaths on each side, or longer if you feel comfortable.
-The longer you stay in the pose, the more you will allow your body to gradually open up.
+3. Hold time : It is recommended to hold the pose for at least 5 deep breaths on each side, or longer if you feel comfortable.
+The longer you stay in the pose, the more you will gradually allow your body to open.

 Conclusion

 Pigeon pose and its variations are excellent poses for improving flexibility, relieving tension in the hips, and promoting a calm, relaxed mind.
-Whether you opt for the classic version, Ardha Kapotasana , or you start with King Pigeon pose, it is essential to respect your body and progress at your own pace.
-Practice regularly, listen to your body, and you will gradually discover the profound benefits of these magnificent poses.
+Whether you choose the classic version, Ardha Kapotasana , or embark on King Pigeon pose, it's essential to respect your body and progress at your own pace.
+Practice regularly, listen to your body, and you'll gradually discover the profound benefits of these beautiful poses.